 Wanting to quit is a good first step.
 You’ll have the best chance of stopping if you do the following:

 - Learn how to handle stress and the urge to use tobacco.

 - Keep trying.

 - Pick a stop date.
 Choose a date 2 to 4 weeks from today so you can get ready to quit.
 If possible, choose a time when things in your life will change, like when you’re about to start a break from school.
-Or just pick a time when you don’t expect any extra stress at school, work or home.
-For example, quit after final exams, not during them.
+Or just pick a time when you don’t expect any extra stress at school, work, or home.

 - Make a list of the reasons why you want to quit.
 Keep the list on hand so you can look at it when you have a nicotine craving.